Enhancing the De-identification of Personally Identifiable Information in Educational Data: Acknowledgments

-This research was funded by the Richard King Mellon Foundation (Grant \#10851) and the Learning Engineering Virtual Institute (\href{https://learning-engineering-virtual-institute.org/}{https://learning-engineering-virtual-institute.org/}).
+This research was funded by the the Learning Engineering Virtual Institute (\href{https://learning-engineering-virtual-institute.org/}{https://learning-engineering-virtual-institute.org/}) and Richard King Mellon Foundation (Grant \#10851).
 The opinions, findings, and conclusions expressed in this paper are those of the authors alone.

-\begin{IEEEbiography}[{ }]{Yuntian Shen} is an undergraduate senior majoring in Statistics and Machine Learning with a double major in Artificial Intelligence at the Dietrich College of Humanities and Social Sciences, Carnegie Mellon University, Pittsburgh, PA, USA.
-He is currently a Research Assistant at the Human-Computer Interaction Institute at CMU.
-His research interests include generative AI, ethical and privacy considerations in AI, AI in healthcare, and the development of world models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zilyu Ji} is an undergraduate junior majoring in Artificial Intelligence at the School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA.
-His research interests include Natural Language Processing and Large Language Models.
+The authors extend their sincere gratitude to Yuting Wang, Andra Liu, Owen Lalis, and Shivang Gupta for their invaluable insights and suggestions on the initial development of our study.